Berkeley-CS61B/website-fa23/materials/lab/lab06/index.md

 ## Example

-Let's go through a brief example of what this all looks like for weighted quick union.
+Let's go a brief example of what this all looks like for weighted quick union.
 When we initially create our disjoint set, each item is in its own set, so we will initialize all of the elements in the array to `-1`.
-For this representation, we want to track our size in the array, so we store the weight of a set at its root as -weight (to also distinguish between a parent and the weight of the set).
+For this representation, we want to track our size in the array, so we **store the weight of a set at its root as -weight** (to also distinguish between a parent and the weight of the set).

 ![initial](img/initial.png)

-After we call `union(0,1)` and `union(2,3)`, our array and our abstract representation will end up as below (the tie-breaking scheme in this case is that the smallest element becomes the root):
+After we call `union(0,1)` and `union(2,3)`, our array and our abstract representation will end up as below (**the tie-breaking scheme in this case is that the smallest element becomes the root**):

 ![union1](img/union1.png)

+Notice that for above, the values stored at 0 and 2 are -2, as the roots of the respective set are storing their (negated) size.
 Now let's call `union(0,2)`.
 It'll look like this:

 ![union2](img/union2.png)

-For the sake of the example, let's say we have another set like below along with the sets above:
+For the sake of an example, let's say we have another set like below along with the sets above:

 ![wqu1](img/wqu_before.png)